Plater Group launch Tri-Sodium Phosphate Chlorinated

 Traditional supplies of Tri-Sodium Phosphate Chlorinated (TSP Chlorinated) are currently under pressure globally with only 2-3 producers around the world.

 Compared with other phosphates, recent demand for TSP Chlorinated consumption has been low but is now on the increase.
 Historically this product was used in much larger quantities, but with usage declining as cleaning product manufacturers formulated away from TSP Chlorinated, it became a niche item with several European suppliers ceasing manufacture.
 In more recent times the usage has once again started to increase as the useful cleaning properties outlined below once more became valued by cleaning product formulators.
 This has led to shortages in supply and in response to the global supply problems, Plater has begun production of a pink and a white version.
-We anticipate having a robust supply by the end of July 2017.
 Purchase details are at the bottom of this article.

 TSP Chlorinated is added as an ingredient to cleaning products.
 The powder is available in pink and white and when dissolved in water, it releases chlorine which acts as a santitizer, softener and deodorizer.
 It is non-corrosive to stainless steel, natural and synthetic rubber, plastic and glass.